Primal-dual and dual-fitting analysis of online scheduling algorithms for generalized flow-time problems: Conclusion

 \section{Conclusion}

+In this work we applied primal-dual and dual-fitting techniques in the analysis of online algorithms for generalized flow-time scheduling problems.
+This approach yields proofs that are derived from duality principles, unlike previous approaches that are predominantly based on potential functions.
+More importantly, we showed how to exploit duality in order to bypass a canonical rounding of fractional solutions that has been, up to now, a standard tool in the area of online scheduling.
+As a result, we obtained, at least for some objective functions, improved competitive ratios.

 A promising direction for future work is to apply our framework to {\em non-clairvoyant} problems.
 It would be very interesting to obtain a primal-dual analysis of Shortest Elapsed Time First (SETF) which is is known to be scalable~\cite{KalyanasundaramPruhs00:Speed-is-as-powerful}; moreover, this algorithm has been analyzed in~\cite{FoxIm13:Online-Non-clairvoyant} in the context of the online GFP with convex/concave cost functions.
-Interestingly, one can use duality to argue that SETF is the non-clairvoyant counterpart of HDF; more precisely, one can derive SETF as a primal-dual algorithm in a similar manner as the discussion of HDF in Section~\ref{section:flow}.
-It remains to bound the primal and dual objectives, which appears to be substantially harder than in the clairvoyant setting.
+We believe that one can use duality to argue that SETF is the non-clairvoyant counterpart of HDF; more precisely, we believe that one can derive SETF as a primal-dual algorithm in a similar manner as the discussion of HDF in Section~\ref{section:flow}.
+A more challenging task is to bound the primal and dual objectives, which appears to be substantially harder than in the clairvoyant setting.
 A further open question is extending the results of this paper to multiple machines; here, one potentially needs to define the dual variable $\gamma(t)$ with respect to as many curves per job as machines.
-Last, we would like to further relax the conditions of the current framework in order to allow for algorithms that are not necessarily scalable.
+Last, it would be very interesting to extend the framework in order to allow for algorithms that are not necessarily scalable.
+To this direction, one needs to further relax the conditions of the proposed framework, so as to exploit the speed augmentation and remedy the problematic situations in which primal job contributions correspond to a negative contribution in the dual.

-\paragraph*{Acknowledgment.} We would like to thank anonymous reviewers for pointing out an error in the previous version of the paper.